-Some of the network infrastructure on campus is aging and will be replaced.
-The College IT department will be replacing the aging 10/100Mbps network switches with switches that provide 1Gbps throughput to each interface.
-The new network infrastructure equipment will be installed in FH, Admin, and others.
-The project to replace the aging network switches will be completed by the end of Spring '22.
+The College has replaced most of its aging network infrastructure with the exception of a few locations.
+The College IT department will be replacing any remaining 10/100Mbps network switches with switches that provide 1Gbps throughput to each interface.
+The College ITS department will also be upgrading several existing building uplinks with higher speed uplinks to increase throughput.
+The project to replace the aging network switches and replace the uplinks will be completed by the end of Fall 2022.

 Infrastructure upgrades also include installing additional wireless access points to provide greater wireless coverage on campus.
-Interior installations will occur in the Music, HSS, Tech, and AC buildings.
-An increase in exterior wireless coverage is also planned for the PA lot and the baseball and softball fields.
+Interior installations will occur in the LMC, HSS, FH, and CDC buildings.
+An increase in exterior wireless coverage is also planned for the LLR, FH, Tech, and HSS buildings.
 Some of the outdoor installations will also require the installation of wireless bridges to provide service.
-The College IT department will install these devices prior to the start of the Fall 21 semester.
+The College IT department will install these devices prior to the start of the Fall 2022 semester.